SuperAwesomeLTD/sa-mobile-sdk-android-docs/versions/5.7.4/source/08callbacks.rst

                 case adClicked:
                     // called when an ad is clicked break;
+                case adEnded:
+                    // called when a video ad has ended playing (but hasn't yet closed) break;
                 case adClosed:
                     // called when a fullscreen ad is closed break;